project-alice-assistant/HermesLedControl/README.md

 - --mqttServer: Defines to what mqtt server SLC should connect.
 Overrides snips.toml
 - --mqttPort: Defines what port t use to connect to mqtt.
 Overrides snips.toml
 - --clientId: Defines a client id.
 Overrides snips.toml
-- --hardware: Type of hardware in use, choices: respeaker2, choices: respeaker2, respeaker4, respeakerMicArrayV2, neoPixels12leds, matrixvoice, default: respeaker2
+- --hardware: Type of hardware in use, default: respeaker2, choices: respeaker2, respeaker4, respeakerMicArrayV2, neoPixels12leds, matrixvoice, default: respeaker2
 - --leds: Number of leds to control, default=3
 - --pattern: The pattern to be used by SLC, choices: 'google', 'alexa', 'custom', default: google
 - --offListener: Allows you to define which topics will trigger the off pattern, choices: hermes/hotword/toggleOn, hermes/tts/sayFinished, hermes/audioServer/playFinished, default: hermes/hotword/toggleOn